 This Standard regulates the sale of novel food and novel food ingredients.
-This Standard prohibits the sale of these foods unless they are listed in the Table to Clause 2 of the Standard, and comply with any special conditions of use in that Table.
+This Standard prohibits the sale of these foods unless they are listed in the Schedule 25 of the Code.
 The specific permission may impose conditions relating to matters such as the need for preparation or cooking instructions, warning statements or other advice, or the need to meet specific requirements of composition or purity.

-FSANZ will assess the safety for human consumption of each novel food prior to its inclusion in the Table.
+FSANZ will assess the safety of the novel food for human consumption prior to its inclusion in Schedule 25.
 The safety assessment will be performed in accordance with the Authority's safety assessment guidelines.

 Novel food includes novel foods used as ingredients in another food.
-Categories of novel foods may include, but are not limited to: plants or animals and their components; plant or animal extracts; herbs, including extracts; dietary macro-components; single chemical entities; micro-organisms, including probiotics; foods produced from new sources, or by a process not previously applied to food.
+Categories of novel foods may include, but are not limited to, plants or animals and their components; plant or animal extracts; herbs, including extracts; dietary macro-components; single chemical entities; micro-organisms, including probiotics; foods produced from new sources, or by a process not previously applied to food.